PhilippMatthes/better-tudscr/README.md

 b.
 If you want a continuous build, use `make serve`.
 It will continuous build the *thesis.pdf* on every change.
 c.
 If you want a word count, use `make count`.
 d.
 If you want to remove all auxiliary build files, use `make clean`.
+e: If you want to change the image name of the latex image produced by `make container`, adjust the _DOCKER_IMAGE_ variable inside `Makefile`

 All Docker containers are automatically stopped and removed after usage, so you don’t have to do anything in that regard!